 Reconciling God and Science

 Now, while Snoke is busy unlocking the secrets of the universe, he still finds time to reside as president of the Christian Scientific Society.
-Looking at the intricate workings of smallest gears of reality, Snoke’s belief in God is, if anything, strengthened.
+Looking at the intricate workings of the smallest gears of reality, Snoke’s belief in God is, if anything, strengthened.

-While cranking out academic books and articles, Snoke also busies himself writing articles and books which show how science and Christianity are complimentary.
+While cranking out academic books and articles, Snoke also busies himself writing articles and books that show how science and Christianity are complementary.
 On his webpage, Snoke writes articles engaging in the “intelligent design” debate, of whether the hand of God may be seen in the fine-tuning of nature, and whether standard Darwinism is a sufficient explanation for the history of life.
 His Christian articles also reflect on his thoughts about the foundations of quantum mechanics, which relate directly to his professional work in physics theory and experimentation.

 While Snoke finds that his online presence, such as his Wikipedia page, is sometimes plagued with skeptical criticism, he describes his interactions with fellow scientists as being cordial and engaging when discussing God and science.
-Interestingly, it is sometimes other Christians which he finds to be building walls of separation between their faith and science.
-Snoke writes a great deal to encourage believers to engage, rather than to retreat, from science.
+Interestingly, it is sometimes other Christians that he finds to be building walls of separation between their faith and science.
+Snoke writes a great deal to encourage believers to engage, rather than retreat, from science.

-God and science are hand and glove for the brilliant Physicist, David Snoke.
+God and science are hand and glove for the brilliant Physicist David Snoke.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.